Ugly things u probably didn't know about Rabbits

 Every animal with teeth has the potential to inflict a bite wound.
 In the wild, a rabbit’s only defense instinct is to run, kick & scratch and bite when cornered.
 At home, rabbits can potentially turn territorial and start to bite to protect its territory or spray pee/leave pee or poo markings around the floor to mark its territory.
 Some guard their belongings and claim their space, any intruder (be it another animal, a hand, a leg) is to be warned and chased away.
 This is something that cannot be predicted when young.
 This usually happens when they enter maturity above 4months old.
-Some start younger, some becomes aggressive as age progresses about 1 year and up, some bite when theres the scent of other rabbits.
+Some start younger, some display aggressive behaviour as age progresses (about 1 year and up), some bite when theres the scent of other rabbits.
 Some bite out of fear.
-Many owners deal with this by changing their habits and approach towards their rabbit, but doesnt mean the rabbits wont attack anymore, the owners just do things differently to prevent the rabbit from getting into biting mode.
+Many owners deal with this by changing their habits and approach towards their rabbit, but that doesnt mean the rabbits wont attack anymore- the owners just do things differently to prevent the rabbit from getting into biting mode.
 Or, or of working around to avoid getting bitten.
 Some sterilise their rabbits to minimise the territorial behaviours..

 5. They get sick too.
 Vet bills are expensive.

 Rabbits are live animals and can fall sick as do humans.
 But note that they are considered exotic animals, not all vets are well-versed in handling rabbits.
 Only a select few veterinarians in Singapore are rabbit savvy.
-You may text us to find out a list of reccomended vets or you may do a google search online.
+You may text us to find out a list of recommended vets or you may do a google search online.
 House Rabbit Society Singapore (HRSS) or Bunny Wonderland website has quite a comprehensive list of vet and the kind of costs you can expect in general for treating a rabbit in Singapore.

-So unless you’re ready to welcome all these, I’d suggest that its better to hop over to someone’s house and play with their bunnies instead of keeping one haha.
-Despite all these, really, keeping a bunny is a really rewarding experience.
+So unless you’re ready to welcome all these I pointed out, I’d suggest that its better to hop over to someone’s house and play with their bunnies instead of keeping one haha.
+Despite all the overwhelming information, really, keeping a bunny is actually a very rewarding experience.
 They can be trained to do tricks like dogs, oh check out my little Jingle doing tricks in the video link below!
 Rabbits have emotions too!
-Our kids come cuddle with us when we come home, come when called.
-All rabbits have the different personalities and love us in different ways, but we embrace all the same lah, some prefer to give me their butt, some prefer to lick me, follow me around, some prefer to just lay beside my lap, some prefer to be left alone and watch you from afar...
+Our kids come running to us when we come home, "come" when called.
+All rabbits have different personalities and love us in different ways, but we embrace all the same lah, some prefer to give me their butt, some prefer to lick me, follow me around, some prefer to just lay beside my lap, some prefer to be left alone and watch you from afar...
 BUT I MUST SAY THIS- rabbits generally do not love to be cuddled, they prefer being stroked more, but they can tolerate being held (some people have asked me for a rabbit that "love to be cuddled", but in all honesty, most rabbits dont exactly adore being hugged like a teddybear for hours... i know some dogs love it)